-- Take methylphenidate as prescribed, and avoid abrupt withdrawal unless advised by their prescriber. - Attend regularly for monitoring and review appointments with primary care and specialist, and keep contact details up to date with both prescribers.
-Be aware that medicines may be stopped if they do not attend.
+Take methylphenidate as prescribed, and avoid abrupt withdrawal unless advised by their prescriber.

-- Report adverse effects to their primary care prescriber.
-Seek immediate medical attention if they develop any symptoms as detailed in section 11. - Report the use of any over the counter (OTC) medications to their prescriber and be aware they should discuss the use of methylphenidate with their pharmacist before purchasing any OTC medicines. - Not to drive or operate heavy machinery if methylphenidate affects their ability to do so safely, and inform the DVLA if their ability to drive safely is affected (see section 11). - Avoid alcohol during treatment, as it may make some side effects worse.
+- Attend regularly for monitoring and review appointments with primary care and specialist, and keep contact details up to date with both prescribers.
+Be aware that medicines may be stopped if they do not attend. - Report adverse effects to their primary care prescriber.
+Seek immediate medical attention if they develop any symptoms as detailed in section 11.
+Any new or worsening psychiatric symptoms should be highlighted to your clinician as soon as they occur. - Report the use of any over the counter (OTC) medications to their prescriber and be aware they should discuss the use of methylphenidate with their pharmacist before purchasing any OTC medicines. - Not to drive or operate heavy machinery if methylphenidate affects their ability to do so safely, and inform the DVLA if their ability to drive safely is affected (see section 11). - Avoid alcohol during treatment, as it may make some side effects worse.
 Avoid recreational drugs. - Methylphenidate is a schedule 2 controlled drug.
 Patients may be required to prove their identity when collecting prescriptions, and should store methylphenidate safely and securely.
 It must not be shared with anyone else. - Patients of childbearing potential should take a pregnancy test if they think they could be pregnant, and inform the specialist or GP immediately if they become pregnant or wish to become pregnant.

-1. Background
+1. Background Back to top